Judge gives Katy Perry chance to live at disputed ex-convent in Los Angeles

-LOS ANGELES, July 30 Katy Perry, who grew up the daughter of Protestant Christian pastors and shot to fame with the song "I Kissed a Girl," may get her chance to live in a former convent in Los Angeles.
+LOS ANGELES Katy Perry, who grew up the daughter of Protestant Christian pastors and shot to fame with the song "I Kissed a Girl," may get her chance to live in a former convent in Los Angeles.

 Perry has sought to buy the property from the Archdiocese of Los Angeles, but nuns who once lived there objected and tried through their institute, Sisters of the Immaculate Heart of Mary, to sell it to a restaurateur.